skyzh/optd/docs/src/datafusion.md

 in the optd representation.

+For SQL expressions, the optd Datafusion representation does not do cost-based searches on expressions, though this is supported in optd-core.
+Each SQL expression can only have one binding in the current implementation.

 ## Explain

 We use risinglightdb's pretty-xmlish crate and implement a custom explain format for Datafusion plan nodes.